grain-lang/grain-lang.org/src/tooling/graindoc.md

 title: Graindoc
 ---

-Grain ships with a documentation generator built directly into the compiler!
+Grain ships with a documentation generator built directly into the Grain CLI!

 You may be used to similar tools, such as JSDoc, that allow you to add a comment above code which describes the input and output types, along with other documentation.
 Generally, you'll run an external tool against your source code to generate your documentation.